 - They help with balance on steep descents by allowing you to probe for stable ground.

 - They allow for space (and self) preservation during busy races.

-What to consider when choosing trail running poles.
+What to consider when choosing hiking or trail running poles

-- Weight – Go for as lightweight as you can afford.
+- Weight – Go for hiking poles that are as lightweight as you can afford.

-- Durability – When running with poles, they can get bashed
+- Durability – When running with hiking poles, they can get bashed

 - Length – As a general guide, while holding the pole with your arm at your side and elbow at a 90-degree angle, your forearm should be parallel the ground.
 Have your shoes on while measuring.

 - Folding or fixed length – this list includes only folding hiking poles, as we consider these to be the best options for trail and ultrarunning.

 Now that you know what to look out for in terms of features, you’re ready to learn about what I consider to be the best trail running poles right now.

 The best trail running poles for mountain running